Kalatco/Attendance/README.md

 ## About

-NOTE: This program is still in its early stages of production.

 This program was created to simplify attendance taking through a Google Sheets document by instead of inserting scores manually into the Sheet, this program provides a GUI (Graphical User Interface) to allow users to easily insert/modify scores for their students in their section from the full list of students in